marmelab/react-admin/README.md

 * Super easy to extend and override (it's just React components)
 * Highly customizable interface
 * Can connect to multiple backends
-* Leverages the best libraries in the React ecosystem (Redux, redux-form, redux-saga, material-ui, recompose)
 * Can be included in another React app
 * Inspired by the popular [ng-admin](https://github.com/marmelab/ng-admin) library (also by marmelab)